 about the Welsh Sheep Dogs.
 They are also great Versatility and Frisbee dogs

-BELTED GALLOWAY BEEF FOR SALE – It is sold as a traditional quarter or side, cut to your specifications.
+BELTED GALLOWAY BEEF FOR SALE (We hope to have BueLingo beef for sale in 2022.)
+It is sold as a traditional quarter or side, cut to your specifications.
 This beef is from a grass-fed animal.
 We currently feed only round bales of hay that we grow and bale and a little feed at night to keep the cows friendly and happy.
 We do not use any antibiotics or steroids on our cattle and the fields have had no insecticide, pesticide or herbicide on them for 29 years.
 The beef is lean and flavorful.
-Price for a side or quarter is $5.00/pound hanging weight.
+Price for a side or quarter is $5.00/pound hanging weight plus the processing fee.
 A quarter is 100 pounds or a little less.
 Packaged weight is approximately double the price.
 This price is just about equal to Walmart or Publix Angus Grass Fed prices.
 We will continue to pursue a most healthful route in raising our animals.
 We do not use chemical fertilizer on the fields, only manure from our animals.
 We do not feed antibiotics or hormones and no pesticides, herbicides or defoliants are used on the fields.
 Learning what grasses will grow in North Central Florida sand has been a real challenge, but we seem to have met the challenge.
-Grass is growing!
+The fields are green and the quality of forage is improving.
 We use five Pyrenees and one Maremma livestock guardian dogs to keep our herd of cattle and goats safe from predators and intruders.

 Meat Goats For Sale – Young meat goats are usually for sale.
 They range in size from 45 to 60 pounds.
-They are priced at $200 each.
-SALE – 5 bucklings for sale – 55-60 pounds. $160 each.
+They are priced at $200 each and up, depending upon weight.
 If you want them slaughtered and left as half or quarters or as custom cut, you must order and pay for them at least 10 days before pick up.
 They will be frozen.
-Prices are whatever the current abattoir charges, $45 if quartered.
+Prices are whatever the current abattoir charges, $45 base fee plus 74 cents per pound.
 This plant is USDA inspected facility.
 If USDA meat inspection is desired, the charge will be higher and special arrangements will have to be made for me to transport to Ocala.

 BABY GOATS FOR SALE – Baby goats arrive in clusters throughout the year……cross bred Savannah, Spanish, Kiko, Boer.
 They are out of crossbred dams with some Alpine or Sannen added to produce more milk.

+I have a few doelings each kidding season for sale.
+I have a large herd and need to keep very few doelings now.
 The reason that I have added Spanish, Kiko and Savanna (also called White Goats in South Africa) meat goats to our herd is that the breeds are hardy and less susceptible to internal parasites and disease than the Boer goats.
 I have does, who are Boer crosses, but no purebred Boers in the herd.
 The Savanna is a native of South Africa and the Kiko is a native of New Zealand.
-I recently added Spanish does and a Spanish buck from Smoke Ridge Farm in Montana.
-Soon, we will add Sawyer line Spanish goats from West Texas.
+I recently added Spanish does and a Spanish buck from Smoke Ridge Ranch in Montana and the Sawyer line Spanish goats from West Texas.
 They will add even more vigor, parasite resistance, rapid growth and size.
 The goats are clearing out an area of brush since goats are more a browse than grazing animal.
 I continue to plant browse and new varieties of forage each season.
 The fields are improving with our new rotation system.
-Our goats are fed a very small amount of pellets (less than one half pound per goat) plus round bales of hay that are harvested from our land.
+Our goats are fed a very small amount of pellets (less than one quarter pound per goat) plus round bales of hay that are harvested from our land.
 We use no herbicides, pesticides, or defoliants on our land and the animals receive no routine antibiotics or hormones.
 We try to avoid GMOs in our program.
 We rotate pastures to help combat parasites.
 We use one Maremma and five Pyrenees Livestock Guardian Dogs to protect the herds from predators and intruders.